Hot Topics

 }

-The first if statement checks whether the instance has already been created.
-If it has not, the synchronized block is entered to create the instance.
-Within the synchronized block, another if statement is used to double-check that the instance has not been created by another thread while the current thread was waiting to enter the synchronized block.
+statement is used to double-check that the instance has not been created by another thread while the current thread was waiting to enter the synchronized

 This approach ensures that the singleton instance is created only once, even in a multi-threaded environment, while also minimizing the overhead of synchronization.